Configure Laravel Sanctum for SPA authentication and API Tokens

 2 Based on API Tokens

-The following scheme is more manual and in the end it is an authentication based on tokens; for this, now when we authenticate ourselves, we generate the authentication tokens:
+The next scheme is more manual and in the end is a token-based authentication; for this, now when authenticating, we generate the authentication tokens:

-Before we start, let's disable the old Sanctum scheme for authentication via SPA:
+Before starting, we are going to disable the previous Sanctum scheme for SPA authentication:

 ],

-To create the tokens for our users, we are going to create a login function that allows us to generate these tokens (you could also use this function for authentication via SPA but without generating the token):
+To create tokens for our users, we are going to create a login function that allows generating these tokens (you could also use this function in SPA authentication but without generating the token):

 <?php